bxparks/AceTime/README.md

-This library provides date and time classes for the Arduino platform with support for geographical time zones in the [TZ database](https://en.wikipedia.org/wiki/Tz_database) so that date-times from one timezone can be converted to another timezone.
-The library also provides classes uild on the built-in `millis()` method to create a "system clock" that can be synchronized from an external time source, such as an [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) server or a DS3231 RTC chip.
+This library provides date and time classes for the Arduino platform with support for geographical time zones in the [TZ database](https://en.wikipedia.org/wiki/Tz_database).
+Date and time from one timezone can be converted to another timezone.
+The library also provides classes that build on the built-in `millis()` function to create a "system clock" that can be synchronized from a more reliable external time source, such as an [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) server or a DS3231 RTC chip.
 This library is meant to be an alternative to the [Arduino Time](https://github.com/PaulStoffregen/Time) and [Arduino Timezone](https://github.com/JChristensen/Timezone) libraries.

-The library's various date and time classes provide a thin abstraction for date and time fields, mostly to allow conversions from Gregorian calendar components to epoch seconds and back.
-In addition, 2 implementations of the IANA TZ Database are provided: `BasicZoneSpecifier` supports 231 zones which have (relatively) simple time zone transition rules, and `ExtendedZoneSpecifier` supports all 348 geographical zones in the database.
+The library's various date and time classes provide a thin abstraction layer to make it easier to manipulate date and time fields.
+For example, the `dayOfWeek()` returns the day of the week of a date; the `toEpochSeconds()` returns the number of seconds from a epoch date; the `fromEpochSeconds()` constructs the date and time fields from the epoch seconds; the `convertToTimeZone()` converts the datetime from one time zone to another time zone.
+The library provides 2 implementations of the IANA TZ Database:
+`BasicZoneSpecifier` supports 231 zones which have (relatively) simple time zone transition rules, and `ExtendedZoneSpecifier` supports all 348 geographical zones in the database.

 Compared to the Arduino Time Library, here are the main differences:
 1. AceTime provides more abstraction to make it easier to use.
 For example, you can create multiple instances of the system clock if you need to.
-1. AceTime supports all zones defined by the TZ Database and corrects for DST (daylight saving time) transitions automatically.
+1. AceTime supports all 348 geographical zones defined by the TZ Database and corrects for DST (daylight saving time) transitions automatically.
 1. AceTime uses an epoch that starts on 2000-01-01T00:00:00Z, where as Arduino Time Library uses the Unix epoch of 1970-01-01T00:00:00Z.
 Using an `int32_t` (typedef'ed as `ace_time::acetime_t`) to track the number of seconds since the Epoch, the AceTime library can handle all dates from approximately *1931* to **2068**.
-1. AceTime is **2-3X** faster on an ATmega328P, **4X** faster on the ESP8266,
+1. AceTime is **2-5X** faster on an ATmega328P, **3-4X** faster on the ESP8266,
-   and **10-20X** faster on the ARM (Teensy) and ESP32 processors.
+**3-5X** faster on the ESP32, and **7-20X** faster on the ARM (Teensy).
 1. AceTime begins the week on a Monday, assigning 1=Monday and 7=Sunday, per ISO 8601 standard, instead of beginning the week on a Sunday.
+1. The "system" clock can have both a syncing time source, as well as a backup time source which can preserve the time after a power failure.

 There are roughly 3 bundles of classes provided by the AceTime library, separated into namespaces: